SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

 9. Launch the App to Preview and test.

-## Reference links
+## FAQs

+1. Can we do these steps to create a chatbot in BTP Free Trial Account?
+   - Unfortunately No, since SAP AI Launchpad and SAP AI Core are not available in the Free Trial landscape.
+You would need a BTP Free Tier account or a commercial account with AI Launchpad and AI Core services.
-1. Can we connect to the Generative AI Hub with clients other than AI Launchpad?
+3. Can we connect to the Generative AI Hub with clients other than AI Launchpad?
    - Yes. you can use Postman, Python SDK, SAP AI Core Toolkit Extension in VS Code, AI Core SDK etc. Different options shown here in different tabs https://developers.sap.com/tutorials/ai-core-setup.html.
-2. Any reference links that explains the basics of Generative AI Hub,  Large Language Models, SAP AI Core, Launch pad etc?
+4. Any reference links that explains the basics of Generative AI Hub,  Large Language Models, SAP AI Core, Launch pad etc?
    - Video by Nora: https://www.youtube.com/watch?v=MEJJnzNjGKE&list=PL6RpkC85SLQCDxe58RfZaLCcPqcgwTIhj&index=11&ab_channel=SAPDevelopers
-3. How to use custom machine learning models instead of the foundation models provided by SAP?
+5. How to use custom machine learning models instead of the foundation models provided by SAP?
    - Video by Dhrub: https://www.youtube.com/live/h3Xs862M-RU?si=gfAzKDN-RpYVr2xa
    - Related tutorial: https://developers.sap.com/tutorials/ai-core-vs-code-toolkit.html
-4. Difference between Joule and AI foundation
+6. Difference between Joule and AI foundation
    - Blog post by Raja Gupta : https://community.sap.com/t5/technology-blogs-by-sap/generative-ai-with-sap-part-2-components-of-sap-business-ai/ba-p/13792752